go-vela/site/content/concepts/pipeline/worker/_index.md

 ```

 {{% alert color="info" %}}
-This pipeline will start and run on a worker with the available queue `docker:large`
+This pipeline will start and run on a worker with the available route `docker:large`
 {{% /alert %}}